THEOplayer/iOS-Connector/Code/Uplynk/docs/ads.md

 Uplynk offers support for server-side ad-insertion or in-short SSAI.

-This article explains how to use the THEOPlayer's Ads APIs to interact with the Uplynk Ads service
+This article explains how to use the THEOplayer's Ads APIs to interact with the Uplynk Ads service

 ## Global Configuration